 Please be in prayer for our mission trip team members.

-Please join us in praying for the team as they leave for India.
+Please join us in praying for the team as they leave for Kenya.
 Visit the prayer room to pray over requests and to add a prayer of your own.

 Serve locally with GO! and our partners